Korean, Edit

 ① Study of the functions of transcribed RNA.

-② Uses RNA that is significantly more sensitive than proteins.
+② Uses RNA, which is significantly more sensitive compared to proteins.

 ⑵ Subfields